gswebspace/feathers-cloud-firestore/README.md

 - Dates are converted to milliseconds in responses
 - Document references are converted to `path` strings in responses
 - Range queries on multiple keys are not supported due the [inherent limitation](https://firebase.google.com/docs/firestore/query-data/queries#query_limitations).
+- More than 10 values are not supported in $in
+- $nin and $ne are not supported
+- $or is not yet implemented